Limited Contracts in the UAE: A Comprehensive Guide

 Recent Changes in UAE Labour Law

 Limited contracts are now popular for flexibility.
 Employee benefits are improved for extended leave allowances, such as sick leave, bereavement, and studies.
 A flexible work schedule and short time span are attractive for employees.
 These recent changes offer a more balanced work-life and enhanced employee rights in the UAE labor law.
+Key updates include:

 Contract Duration and Renewals